-"Based on the quality control review performed of the selected parts of the quality control system, nothing has come to the Danish Business Authority's attention that causes the Authority to believe that an adequate quality control system has not generally been established, implemented and applied.
-Based on the review of assurance engagements, nothing has come to the Danish Business Authority's attention that causes the Authority to believe that the assurance engagements selected for quality control review have not, in all material respects, been performed in accordance with the quality control system of the audit firm and with statutory requirements."
-Furthermore PwC Denmark is authorised in the USA to audit clients subject to rules issued by the U.S. Securities and Exchange Commission and the US Public Company Accounting Oversight Board (PCAOB).
+Based on the quality control carried out, the Danish Business Authority has decided to finalise the quality control without further follow-up activities, cf. section 35 a, subsection 1(1) of the Auditors Act.

+The Danish Business Authority hereby considers the quality control in 2021 to be finalised."

+PwC Denmark is authorised in the USA to audit clients subject to rules issued by the U.S. Securities and Exchange Commission and the US Public Company Accounting Oversight Board (PCAOB).
 Hence, PwC is subject to quality inspections by the PCAOB.
 The quality control review comprised both our quality control system and selected assurance engagements comprised by these rules.

-The last review carried out by the PCAOB was in the autumn of 2018.
+The last completed review carried out by the PCAOB was in the autumn of 2018.
 The final report was published mid 2019 without any issues or recommendations being identified.
 The PCAOB's reports from these quality controls are publicly available and can be obtained at: https://pcaobus.org/Inspections/Reports/Pages/default.aspx